HVAC Training Schools in Oregon – Degrees & Certification

 To discover how to pursue distance-based education in this field, check out the online HVAC programs page.

-Oregon HVAC Certification & Licensing
+Oregon HVAC Certifications and Licensing

-Before seeking employment in HVAC-R, all mechanics, installers, and technicians in Oregon must be sure they have all necessary credentialing.
+Before seeking employment in HVAC/R, all mechanics, installers, and technicians in Oregon must be sure they have all necessary credentialing.
 As mentioned in the introduction, there is one mandatory credential for all people who work with refrigerants—the EPA Section 608 certification—and there are four subtypes: type 1 (small appliance), type 2 (high-pressure appliances), type 3 (low-pressure appliances), and type 4 (universal).

 Various other organizations provide generalist and specialized HVAC certifications.
 Along with a list of sample credentials, here are three popular certifying agencies: